Truss: Post-frame structures

 Component connections are critical to the structural integrity of a framing system.
 In buildings with large, clearspan wood trusses, the most critical connections are those between the truss and its supports.
 In addition to gravity-induced forces (a.k.a. bearing loads), these connections must resist shear forces acting perpendicular to the plane of the truss and uplift forces due to wind.
 Depending upon overall building design, the connections may also be required to transfer bending moment.

 Wood posts enable the fabrication of strong, direct, yet inexpensive connections between large trusses and walls.
 Exact details for post-to-truss connections vary from designer to designer, and may be influenced by post type.
 Solid-sawn timber and glulam posts are generally notched to form a truss-bearing surface.
 The truss is rested on the notches and bolted into place.
 A special plate/bracket may be added to increase connection load-transfer capabilities.
 With mechanically-laminated posts, the truss may rest on a shortened outer-ply or on a shortened inner-ply.
 The later scenario places the bolts in double shear and is a very effective connection.

+Transfer trusses

+In structural engineering, a transfer truss is a deep, high-strength framework designed to interrupt and redirect the vertical load path of a building.
+They are utilized when structural support elements, such as columns or shear walls, cannot be continuous down to the foundation due to architectural or functional requirements at lower levels.
+Common applications include creating column-free spaces for lobbies or ballrooms, or spanning over pre-existing infrastructure such as railways or highways.

+Because transfer trusses must carry the cumulative gravity loads of all stories above the transfer level, they are subjected to extreme shear forces and bending moments.
+To achieve the necessary stiffness and limit deflection, these trusses often span the depth of one or more entire stories.
+The members comprising the truss—the top and bottom chords, verticals, and diagonals—must resist immense axial tension and compression.

+The global equilibrium of the transfer system must perfectly balance the downward load from the discontinued columns with the upward reaction forces of the continuous supporting columns.
+This is governed by the standard static equilibrium equations: $$\sum F_y = 0 \quad \text{and} \quad \sum M_z = 0$$ where the massive internal bending moments are primarily resolved by the force couple generated by the axial forces in the upper and lower truss chords.